Wi-Fi Extender/Repeater with Bridged AP over Ethernet

 If things are not working as expected, unplug the network cable from your computer for 10 seconds and plug in again.
 The currently still active DHCP server on your wireless AP will then reassign an IP to you.

-Change the IPv4 gateway to your main router, 192.168.1.1 by default.
-This sets the wireless AP router to use the main router for Internet access.
+Set the IPv4 gateway to your main router, 192.168.1.1 by default.
+This means wireless AP router will use the main router as gateway to the internet.

-Use the main router (192.168.1.1) for DNS.
-Same page but the Advanced Settings tab.
+Set the DNS Server: Same page but the Advanced Settings tab.
 Enter the IP of your main router in the Use custom DNS servers field and click +.
+The Wireless AP will use the main router for DNS lookups.

-Use the main router for DHCP (and disable DHCP for the Wireless AP).
-Same page again, now the DHCP Server tab.
+Disable DHCPv4: Same page again, now the DHCP Server tab.
 Ensure the Ignore interface checkbox is checked.
+The wireless AP will not provide DHCP addresses, but will defer to the main router.

 The most important steps are done, your wireless AP works!